 Residential construction work is also governed by the National Construction Code (NCC) and all work must comply with this and State based regulations, as well as any supplementary setback, height or other requirements developed by the local Council.

-Covenants or easements can also affect your plans by preventing, for example, construction of more than one dwelling on a block (bad news for would-be developers); excavation (bad news if you want an in-ground pool) and lightweight building materials like weatherboard, cement sheet or rendered styrene (bad news if you want to seek counterpoint architectural features to the original building).
+Covenants or easements can also affect your plans by preventing, for example, construction of more than one dwelling on a block (bad news for would-be developers); excavation (bad news if you want an in-ground pool) and lightweight building materials like weatherboard, cement sheet or metal cladding (bad news if you want to seek counterpoint architectural features to the original building).

 Clearly it pays to check things out before anyone puts pen to paper.